emmanuelndira/object_detection_video/README.md

 I ran the same video through the detector with three confidence thresholds and compared results.

 ### 1) `--conf 0.20` (more detections, more mistakes)
 At **0.20**, the model draws many boxes.
-A lot are correct, but there are more misclassifications and occasional confusion between similar-looking objects.
+A lot are correct, but there are more misclassifications and occasional confusion between similar looking objects.

 ![conf_0.20](screenshots/conf_0.20.png)